Coding-Latam/proyecto-web-vue/README.md

-# Proyecto Web React
+# Proyecto Web Vue

-This is the React + Typescript + Tailwindcss version of the original web project
+This is the Vue + Typescript + Tailwindcss version of the original web project

 You can find the Figma file [here](<https://www.figma.com/design/DOHH9PD0gg1asAmPoxQ33G/50%2B-Landing-Page-design-free-(Community)?node-id=2101-1035&t=XFxHPKVYQdwbL5hp-0>)